ghc-proposals/ghc-proposals/proposals/0000-add-GC-traceable-pointers.md

 + It can be added or substracted with offset, the result is still a `GAddr#`, which is traceable.
 + It can be passed to FFI like a pointer type, such as `char*` or `int16_t*` depend on types.

-An additional change is to change default string literals's type to use `GAddr#`, i.e. the following functions from `GHC.CString` will be changed to:
+An additional change is to change default string literal's type to use `GAddr#`, i.e. the following functions from `GHC.CString` will be changed to:

 ```
 unpackCString# :: GAddr# -> [Char]